shaikhalvee/CSE-5311-Assignments/src/handson/handson9/Readme.md

   - Note your code should be generic enough to allow for ANY hash function
 - For simplicity assume your keys are integers and the values (data) are integers
 - Use collision resolution by chaining
-  - Use a doubly linked list and you must write your own (so for example you can't use "list" in C++)
+  - Use a doubly linked list, and you must write your own (so for example you can't use "list" in C++)
 - You are only allowed to use C-style array's for this implementation (so for example no C++ vectors)
 - Your Hash table should grow and shrink
 - When it's full double the array size and re-hash everything